-Certain information contained in this Circular constitutes forward-looking information, within the meaning of applicable Canadian securities laws, which is information relating to possible events, business, operations, financial performance, conditions or results of operations of the Corporation, which are based on assumptions about future economic conditions and courses of action and which are inherently uncertain.
+Certain information contained in this Circular constitutes forward-looking information, within the meaning of applicable Canadian securities laws, which is information relating to possible events, business, operations, financial performance, conditions or results of operations of the Corporation, that are based on assumptions about future economic conditions and courses of action and which are inherently uncertain.
 All information other than statements of historical fact may be forward-looking information.
-Forward-looking information is often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "scheduled", "may", "will", "project", "predict", "potential", "target", "intend", "could", "might", "should", "believe", and similar words or phrases (including negative or grammatical variations) or statements that certain actions, events or results "may", "could", "might" or "will be taken", "occur" or "be achieved" or the negative connotation or grammatical variation thereof.
-Forward-looking information in this Circular includes, but is not limited to, statements with respect to: the Corporation's investment approach, objectives and strategies, including its focus on specific sectors; the ability to achieve and maintain long-term performance; the structuring of its investments and its plans to manage its investments; the timing for the disposition of investments and the performance of such investments; the Corporation's compensation policies; the Corporation's financial performance; the Corporation's ability to manage relevant conflicts of interest; the Corporation's ability to meet its liquidity and debt needs; any purchases under the Corporation's normal course issuer bid; and its expectations regarding the performance of certain sectors.
+Forward-looking information is often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "scheduled", "may", "will", "project", "predict", "potential", "target", "intend", "could", "would", "might", "should", "believe", and similar words (including negative or grammatical variations) or statements that certain actions, events or results "may", "could", "might" or "will be taken", "occur" or "be achieved" or the negative connotation or grammatical variation thereof.
+Forwardlooking information in this Circular includes, but is not limited to, statements with respect to: the Corporation's investment approach, objective and strategy, including its focus on specific sectors; the ability to achieve and maintain long-term performance; the structuring of its investments and its plans to manage its investments; the Corporation's private investments providing capital appreciation and its investments in publicly traded securities providing growth, income and liquidity; the outlook for the equity markets; the Corporation's expectations regarding the economy, the political landscape and considerations related to specific investments held by Urbana; the Corporation's ability to effectively hedge risks; the timing for the disposition of investments and the performance of such investments; the Corporation's compensation policies; the Corporation's financial performance; the Corporation's ability to identify and/or manage conflicts of interest; the Corporation's directors and officers ability to avoid any actual, potential or perceived conflict of interest; the ability of the Corporation's executives to achieve corporate objectives and corporate and individual performance goals; the Corporation's plans regarding future dividends; the Corporation's ability to meet its liquidity and debt needs and potential courses of action to address any future liquidity needs; any purchases under the Corporation's normal course issuer bid; and its expectations regarding the performance of its investments and certain sectors.